Ryan Chapman

 "These days it’s difficult to have a conversation concerning DFIR without referencing SANS in some way, shape, or form,” he says.
 “The power of SANS isn’t just behind the courses, but rather behind the family as a whole.
 The course authors, instructors, and folks in all other departments have come together to create an ever-evolving beast of a training institute."

 As a teacher Ryan wants his students to walk away with a full understanding of the content covered in class.
 "I don’t want to teach people how to push buttons to get bananas.
 I aim for every student to understand the ‘why’ behind the ‘how.’
-I want to ensure that students leave the class knowing why we look for VirtualAlloc and VirtualProtect calls in packed malware samples.
+For example, I want to ensure that students leave the class knowing why we look for VirtualAlloc and VirtualProtect calls in packed malware samples.
 I want my students to know WHY these are important function calls," he says.

 Qualifications Summary: